gozineb/Articles/blog-posts/integ-test/introArticle/introArticle.md

 This will run the snapshot tests and collect all the failed tests.
 It will then re-execute the integration test for the failed tests.
 If successful, the new snapshot will be saved.

-Snapshot testing is quite common (e.g., [with react components using jest](https://jestjs.io/docs/snapshot-testing)).
-It is often overlooked by developers when they automatically use the `--update-on-failed` option.
-Remember, while developing with CDK, snapshots are as important as IaC is to CDK. 💡📸
+_Snapshot testing is quite common (e.g., [with react components using jest](https://jestjs.io/docs/snapshot-testing)).
+It is often overlooked by developers when they automatically use the `--update-on-failed` option._

 ### Assertion Testing